Bunlong/react-in-practice/README.md

 To build your own hooks you need to follow the `useSomething` naming convention.
 If a function's name starts with "use" and it calls other Hooks, we say it is a custom Hook.

 You can write custom Hooks that cover a wide range of use cases like form handling, animation, declarative subscriptions, timers, and probably many more we haven't considered.

+> You can learn more about the Building Your Own Hooks on a dedicated page: [Building Your Own Hooks](./hooks/building_your_own_hooks.md "Building Your Own Hooks").

+**Rules of Hooks**

+Hooks are JavaScript functions, but they impose two additional rules:

+- Only call Hooks at the top level.
+Don't call Hooks inside loops, conditions, or nested functions.
+- Only call Hooks from React function components.
+Don't call Hooks from regular JavaScript functions.
+(There is just one other valid place to call Hooks is your own custom Hooks.)

+The better way you can use a [linter plugin](https://www.npmjs.com/package/eslint-plugin-react-hooks) to enforce these rules automatically.

+> You can learn more about the Rules of Hooks on a dedicated page: [Rules of Hooks](./hooks/rules_of_hooks.md "Rules of Hooks").

 ---